strangest-quark/one-music/README.md

     serverless offline

 ## Deploy
-Do aws configure before run
+Do aws configure before run.
 For deploying to lambda+api-gateway

     serverless deploy